 By now, you have likely taken several Reading and Language Arts tests throughout your academic career.
-The Reading and Language Arts portion of the Praxis II exam is very similar in format to other tests you’ve taken on the same subject matter.
+The Reading and Language Arts portion of the Praxis exam is very similar in format to other tests you’ve taken on the same subject matter.
 You will be presented with a selection of written passages, which you must read before answering a set of corresponding questions.
 Some questions featured on the test will be in a multiple-choice format, while others may require you to answer through grids or matching.
-This portion of the Praxis II test will feature 80 questions in all, and a 90-minute time allotment.
+This portion of the Praxis test will feature 80 questions in all, and a 90-minute time allotment.

 The contents of the test will divide into two categories:

 - Writing, Speaking, and Listening: This portion of the Reading and Language Arts subtest takes up around 53% of its total content, clocking in at 42 questions in all.
 This subtest section further breaks down into three subcategories:

 - Speaking and Listening measures your ability to identify the qualities that make a formal speech stimulating and attention-grabbing, as well as how to encourage understanding of a topic through cooperative efforts.

 - Language will evaluate your comprehension of the differences between jargon, formal (academic) vocabulary, and casual speech; using context clues to define a specific word; and basic grammar, as well as related skills.

 - Writing deals with your comprehension of how to research; the differences between various writing styles; how to utilize digital communication and writing resources and why they are significant within today’s world; how students of different ages express themselves through writing; and how to write cohesively.

 - Reading is the smaller section, taking up 47% of the test’s content.
 It features 38 questions and two subcategories: